Dynamically Augmented CVaR for MDPs: Properties of the Mass Transfer Problems Solved by Nature

-Problem \eqref{eqmcon} can be simplified to a problem, which has a natural interpretation.
-First, without loss of generality we can assume that $V(x,0)=0$ for all $x\in\X,$ and therefore $V(x,y)\ge 0$ for all $x\in\X$ and $y\in [0,1].$ Indeed, we can always consider the objective function $\hat{V}(x,y):= V(x,y)-V(x,0).$ Then all the objective and value functions will be shifted by the constant $\sum_{x\in\X} V(x,0)p(x),$ and the solution sets won't change.
-Second, we can assume that $p(x)>0$ for all $x\in\X$ because the points $x$ with $p(x)=0$ can be excluded from $\X.$
+and, if the function $V(x,y)$ is piecewise linear in $y$ for each $x\in \X, $ then the function $F(y)$ is also piecewise linear. \end{theorem} \begin{proof} Problem \eqref{eqmcon} can be simplified to a problem which has a natural interpretation.
+First, without loss of generality we can assume that $V(x,0)=0.$ Indeed, we can always consider the objective function $\hat{V}(x,y):= V(x,y)-V(x,0).$ Then all the objective and value functions will be shifted by the constant $\sum_{x\in\X} V(x,0)p(x),$ and the solution sets won't change.
+Second, in the rest of this section we assume without loss of generality that $p(x)>0$ for all $x\in\X.$